Reinforcement Learning for Quantum Network Control with Application-Driven Objectives: Model

 \section{Model}

 In this section we start by describing the system we consider at a relatively high level.
 We then briefly discuss how it can be physically implemented, and justify some of the assumptions we make.
 We model the quantum system as a Markov chain, using methodology similar to that of \cite{vardoyan2020:exact-analysis-of-idealized-quantum-switch} and \cite{inesta2023:optimal-entanglement-distribution-policies-in-homogeneous-repeater-chains}.
-The optimization of a general utility function $u(\rho, T)$ (see Section~\ref{subsec:3b-performance-measures} for examples) over this system is formulated as an MDP, subject to two idealizing assumptions: \begin{enumerate}[nosep,leftmargin=*,noitemsep,topsep=0pt,label=(\roman*)] \item local operations, including quantum gates, measurements, memory reset, and memory readout are considered instantaneous and noiseless; \item physical parameter drift is negligible. \end{enumerate} Assumption \ref{cond:assumption-2} holds when operational timescales are orders of magnitude shorter than parameter drift.
+The optimization of a general utility function $u(\rho, T)$ (see Section~\ref{subsec:3b-performance-measures} for examples) over this system is formulated as an MDP, subject to two idealizing assumptions: \begin{enumerate}[nosep,leftmargin=*,noitemsep,topsep=0pt,label=(\roman*)] \item local operations, including quantum gates, measurements, memory reset, and memory readout are considered instantaneous and noiseless; \item physical parameter drift is negligible. \end{enumerate} Both assumptions merit further discussion.
+Relaxing Assumption~\ref{cond:assumption-1} to account for non-negligible local operation times would introduce a cumulative time penalty with each additional operation, making actions like purification less favorable.
+Imperfect gate execution would similarly add noise, further reducing the effectiveness of multi-round purification.
+In the limit where local operations become sufficiently noisy or time-consuming, the optimal policy would likely converge toward immediately consuming successfully generated states (CONSUME-ASAP).
+However, this tendency is moderated by the utility function; the SKR of BB84, for instance, has a fidelity threshold ($F \approx 0.835$) below which the key rate is zero.
+Entangled pairs with initial fidelity just below this threshold still require purification to cross it, even under non-ideal local operations.
+Precisely quantifying these effects is challenging, as the outcome depends on the utility function, initial fidelity, and the sensitivity of the utility to changes in fidelity and time.
+Our framework can be extended to incorporate non-ideal local operations when characterized, though we leave this for future work.
+Assumption~\ref{cond:assumption-2} holds when operational timescales are orders of magnitude shorter than parameter drift.
 Under these conditions, successive entanglement generation attempts can be regarded as independent and identically distributed (i.i.d.) events.
 Throughout the paper, we adopt the notation $\bar{x} = 1-x$ where $x \in [0, 1]$ is a quantity of interest.